-11:00AM, T & Th | Course 10082, Section 090 12:30PM, T & Th | Course 10109, Section 091 Chemistry Building Auditorium, Room 402
+11:00AM, T & Th | Course 10078, Section 090 12:30PM, T & Th | Course 10105, Section 091 Chemistry Building Auditorium, Room 402

-Instructor:
+Instructors:

-Ken Elzinga, Monroe Hall, Rm 216 Office Phone: 434.924.6752 Email: elzinga@virginia.edu Office Hours: T/Th, 2:30-5:00pm
+Ken Elzinga, Monroe Hall 216 Office Phone: 434.924.6752 Email: elzinga@virginia.edu Office Hours: T/Th, 2:30-5:00pm Alex MacKay, Monroe Hall 242 Office Phone: 434.924.3178 Email: mackay@virginia.edu Office Hours: T/Th, 2:30-4:30pm Head TA:

-Head TA:

-Justin Garrison, Monroe Hall, Rm 132 Office Phone: 434.924.7883 Email: jwg9rt@virginia.edu Office Hours: Wednesdays @2:00-4:15PM
+Colin Williams, Monroe Hall 132 Office Phone: 434.924.7883 Email: chv7bg@virginia.edu Office Hours: T, 2:00-3:30pm; Th, 9:00-10:30am

-A Personal Note from Mr. Elzinga:
+A Personal Note from Mr. Elzinga and Mr. MacKay:

 Welcome to Econ 201.
-For efficiency reasons, I'm going to use the old, shorter number.
-This is a long syllabus, but the length is not because I'm wordy.
-It's because large classes have a lot to describe.
+For efficiency reasons, we are going to use the old, shorter number.
+This syllabus has several important details-this is a large class, and there is a lot to describe.

 A famous economist, John Maynard Keynes, once wrote: "The theory of economics does not furnish a body of settled conclusions immediately applicable to policy.
 It is a method rather than a doctrine, an apparatus of the mind, a technique of thinking which helps its possessor to draw correct conclusions."
-My objective is to teach this "technique" or way of thinking.
-If I succeed, you will be able to understand a news article about economics better than the journalist who wrote the story.
-If you receive an A in Econ 201, you should be able to run the economy of a small country.
-These claims are void in states where prohibited by law.
+Our objective is to teach this "technique" or way of thinking.
+If we succeed, you will be able to understand a news article about economics better than the journalist who wrote the story.
+If you receive an A in Econ 201, you will have a leg up in running a successful business, or even the economy of a small country.

-While lawyer jokes are a dime a dozen, economist jokes are rare.
-Here is the shortest economist joke I know: an economist and a friend are walking down a street and the friend (pointing) says, "I'd like to own a car like that."
-The economist replies: "No you wouldn't."
+While economics is useful almost everywhere, economist jokes are rare.
+Here is a very short joke about economists: an economist and a friend are walking down a street, and the friend (pointing) says, "I'd like to own a car like that."
+The economist replies: "No, you wouldn't."
 That's the whole joke.
-Economists find this funny (LOL funny).
-By semester's end, you should know enough economics to understand this joke - even if you don't find it funny.
-If you understand why this is funny even before taking Econ 201, send me an email, OK?
+Economists find this funny.
+By semester's end, you should know enough economics to understand this joke-even if you don't find it funny.
+If you understand why this is funny even before taking Econ 201, send one of us an email, OK?
 While the study of economics will help you understand why that joke is funny, for some attempts at humor, economics is of no help.
-For example, economic theory will not help you understand this riddle.
-What's the difference between an orange?
-Answer: A pencil.
-Why?
-Because vests don't have sleeves.
+Good luck to you on that front!

-While you are only beginning the study of economics, there is nothing I have learned that you cannot.
-The main difference between you and me is that I've been in school longer.
-You may learn more in Econ 201 than you can imagine, maybe more than you want, and you can maximize your utility doing so.
+While you are only beginning the study of economics, there is nothing we have learned that you cannot.
+The simple fact is that we have been in school longer.
+You may learn more in Econ 201 than you can imagine, possibly more than you want.
+We hope that this leads to utility-maximizing outcomes.
 For those who have asked others about this course, everything you have heard about it may be true.

 The shortest definition of Economics is "The science of choice."
-This squares with what Professor Dumbledore said "It is not your abilities that will show what you truly are.
-It will be your choices."
+This covers easy decisions and difficult ones.
+As another professor once said, "It is not our abilities that show what we truly are.
+It is our choices."